2021-InternshipBLR/ml-data-prediction-mindsdb-python/README.md

 ![AccuracyScore](/assets/accuracy.png)

-<u>**Accuracy**</u> Score produces a result according to the sum of the number of times our model predicted no correctly(True Negative) and yes correctly(True Positive) by the total number of predictions.
+<u>**Accuracy Score**</u> produces a result according to the sum of the number of times our model predicted no correctly(True Negative) and yes correctly(True Positive) by the total number of predictions.

 ```
 from sklearn.metrics import accuracy_score